-- (b) To perform specified audit procedures to help identify instances of non-compliance with other laws and regulations that may have a material effect on the financial statements; and - (c) To respond appropriately to non-compliance or suspected non-compliance with laws and regulations identified during the audit.
+- 11. The objectives of the auditor are: - (a) To obtain sufficient appropriate audit evidence regarding compliance with the provisions of those laws and regulations generally recognized to have a direct effect on the determination of material amounts and disclosures in the financial statements; - (b) To perform specified audit procedures to help identify instances of non-compliance with other laws and regulations that may have a material effect on the financial statements; and - (c) To respond appropriately to identified or suspected non-compliance with laws and regulations identified during the audit.